emryan1/eosio-web-ide/README.md

 ```
 gp url 3030
 ```
-Copy the output then navigate to myapp/src/app/\_services/eos-api.service.ts and replace the url variable with what you copied, then save the file.
+Copy the output then navigate to myapp/src/app/\_services/eos-api.service.ts and replace the url variable in the eos-api.service.ts file with the one you copied, then save the file.

 ## Setup the smart contracts
 Run this in a terminal: